Tips on how to manage your payroll in Singapore

 How to ensure a successful payroll management

-1. Salary refers to basic pay and allowances that covers payment for work done under a contract of service.
+1. Salary refers to basic income wages and allowances rate that covers payment for work done under a contract of service.
 It does not include food, housing and travel allowances.

-2. Salary should be paid at least once a month or at shorter intervals, depending on your discretion as one’s employer but most preferably within 7 days after the end of the salary period and no longer than that.
+2. Salary should be paid and payslips to be delivered at least once or two, three times a month or at shorter intervals, depending on your discretion as one’s employer but most preferably within 5-7 days after the end of the monthly salary period and no longer than that.

-3. Employers should issue itemised pay slips to all employees covered by the Employment Act, which should enumerate the essential details including basic salary and allowances, date of payment, salary period, overtime pay, and all deductions made.
+3. Employers should issue itemised pay slips to all employees covered by the Employment Act, Appendix 8A and Appendix 8B, which should enumerate the essential details including basic salary and allowances, date of payment, salary period, overtime pay, annual leave and all deductions made.

-4. Employers must keep detailed employment and salary records of their employees, while records of ex-employees should be kept for one year after leaving.
+4. Employers must keep detailed employment and salary records of their local and foreign employees for tax purposes, while records of ex-employees should be kept for one year after leaving.

-5. For incomplete work months, an employee’s salary should be prorated, where an employee will only be entitled to the prorated portion of his salary for those days of the month that he worked.
+5. For incomplete work months, an employee’s salary and annual leave should be prorated according to the contract, where an employee will only be entitled to the prorated portion of his salary for those days of the month that he worked.

 8. Mandatory levies, contributions, and statutory requirements should be strictly complied with.
 In Singapore, other than the Central Provident Fund (CPF) contributions, employers are also required to make the monthly contributions for the following:

 - Skills Development Levy for training grants for when you send your employees for work-related trainings

 - Ethnic funds aimed at helping the less privileged in the respective ethnic communities such as CDAC, MBMF, ECF, and SINDA

 - Levies for foreign workers with Work Permits

 Payroll management mistakes to avoid